 Microaggression is not just another buzz term when it comes to factors that aid in crippling real equity within the workplace.
 It’s been stated time and time again that it is one of the most prevalent factors when discussions are held about creating sustainable environments for marginalized groups of people.
 Leaders and employees alike are guilty of committing these microaggressions.
 Most of the time it’s done with an undertone of “fun”, but in reality, it is a result of discomfort and unconscious biases.

-Much like all topics or words centered around challenging our biases, a great deal of the time, even mentioning the word microaggression, causes the accuser to become defensive.
+While microaggressions are subtle, they create huge challenges for people that feel disparaged in the workplace.
+Sadly, a culture that breeds microaggression typically makes it easier to exclude vulnerable employees in terms of gender, sexuality, race, ethnicity, religion, age, ability, etc. Much like all topics or words centered around challenging our biases, a great deal of the time, even mentioning the word microaggression, causes the accuser to become defensive.
 On the opposite side of things, those that are victims of the behavior, feel devalued and demoralized.

 This workshop helps participants to see how easy it is to fall into a routine of practicing microaggressions, and how much damage these actions cause.
 We will also discuss productive ways to address said actions, while replacing them with more honest and open communication that creates a win-win for all parties.

 Microaggressions are a very real thing and they create very real problems.

 - How all members of your team can work together to hold each other accountable to a microaggression free work environment.

 - Discuss & Discover how focusing on revising microaggressions can be a very instrumental part of your overall Equity & Inclusion Strategy.

-Thank you to all of our 2020 sponsors and partners!
+Thank you to our 2020 Sponsors: